michalmacenka/bakalar-school-list-api/README.md

 ---

 <br/><br/>
 Simple API which fetch all schools and put them into json file.
-Although default date is Sunday midnight, you can change date when fetching would happen.
+Although default date is Sunday midnight, you can change the date when fetching will happen.
 This is possible by Fastify Cron plugin.
-At this time API sent requests by alphabet order and after all rewrite file of list.
+At this time API send requests by alphabet order and after all rewrite file of list.

 On get request, at https://example.com/schools-list will be only provide whole json array of school objects.